 The hero can often be mistaken for the Ruler, as they both display several similar traits: primarily strength and self-confidence.
 The hero, however, is above all brave.
 His actions are less controlled.
 Hero type brands - such as BMW for example - promise quality.
 This is what their clients care about.
 They like to think that their consumer choices will allow them to "stay ahead" of other consumers.

-Rebel (the Outlaw) Rebel style brand archetypes are experts at creating truly radical ideas, services and products.
-By being action-oriented, discovering new perspectives, proposing a new perspective and inspiring change, they can be perceived as revolutionary.
-The Rebel brands are an alternative to the mainstream as they strive to stand out and firmly reject the status quo.
+Rebel (the Outlaw) brand archetypes in the Rebel style are experts at creating truly radical ideas, services and products.
+By being action-oriented, exploring new perspectives, offering new insights and inspiring change, they can be seen as revolutionary.
+Rebel brands provide an alternative to the mainstream because they seek to stand out and resolutely reject the status quo.
 They attract people who are bored with traditional choices.
-Your audience is likely to appreciate shocking content or ads that are unique or don't have an obvious "point of sale".
+Their audiences are likely to appreciate shocking content or advertising that is unique or does not have an obvious 'selling point'.

 Wizard (the Magican) this is how brand archetypes position themselves, which function as a catalyst for change, and strive to turn the world's problems into opportunities.
 Brands in the Wizard archetype strengthen the position of their customers and intend to provide solutions that are beneficial to all involved in the situation.
 "Magic" businesses - such as Xbox - thrive on innovation.
 Companies in this group see opportunities and, through their ingenuity, cause a chain reaction.
 Wizards promise knowledge.
 Their customers need to feel that they can become smarter with a given product or service.